Parhae: Name

 The transcriptions Bohai (Chinese pinyin romanization), Po-hai (Chinese Wade–Giles romanization), and Balhae (Revised Romanization of Korean) are also used in modern academia.
 Most Western-language scholarship have opted for Bohai except in the field of Korean studies; however, some scholars have chosen the Korean romanization to avoid a "Chinese" narrative spread by the usage of pinyin romanization.
 According to Pamela Kyle Crossley, neither Chinese or Korean transliterations can be correct.
 She chose to use modern Chinese transliteration "to indicate that the only referent we have is Chinese characters".
 Jesse D. Sloane chose to use "Parhae" because it was not covered in depth in the state-mandated curriculum of China, but used Chinese romanization for all other terms related to Parhae that appeared in Chinese sources first.
 Neither Crossley or Sloane meant to depict Parhae as essentially Chinese but used Chinese romanization out of convenience and to acknowledge the transnational origins of Parhae discourse.

+According to the Shoku Nihongi, Japanese diplomatic communications with Parhae recognized it as a "state of Go[gu]ryeo."
+In a diplomatic mission to Japan in 727 or 728, the Parhae envoy said that Parhae has "recovered the lost land of Goguryeo and inherited the old traditions of Buyeo."
+Wooden tablets discovered in Nara Prefecture state that an envoy to Parhae in 758 was called a Goryeo envoy.
+Mun of Balhae referred to himself as "King of Goryeo" but Reisa Shimoda suggests that this was not to restore the old name, as noted in the Dai Nihonshi, but as a means of gaining Japan's favor by invoking Goryeo.
+Cho lee-ok suggests that Mun's claim to the title of "Heavenly Descendant" was inherited from Goguryeo.
+Examples of Parhae envoys being referred to as Goryeo envoys and Parhae kings as the king of Goryeo are found extensively in the Nara Period (710–794) but have not been found during the later Heian Period (794–1185).